amirTwenty8/guestbuddy_api_functions/TESTING.md

 ## Available Functions

-1. **createEvent** - Create a new event with table layouts, categories, club cards, and genres
+1. **createEvent** - Create a new event with table layouts, categories, club cards, and genres (supports single and recurring events)
 2. **updateEvent** - Update an existing event with table layout changes
 3. **deleteEvent** - Delete an event and all its subcollections
 4. **addGuest** - Add a guest to an event's guest list with summary updates